Tanchon

 Tanch'ŏn ([tan.tsʰʌn]) is a port city in northeastern South Hamgyŏng province, North Korea.
 It has a population of approximately 360,000.
 Tanch'ŏn borders the Sea of Japan (East Sea of Korea), into which the Namdae River flows.

 Administrative divisions

 Tanch'ŏn is divided into 39 tong (neighbourhoods) and 39 ri (villages):

 Economy

 There are extensive mineral resources in the area, including cobalt, magnesite, and iron ore.

 The city is known for its chemical production, textiles, metal ware, machinery and smelting.
 The Komdok mine is located in Kumgol-1 dong.
 The Taehung mine is located in South Hamgyong Province.

-The area is also home to the large Tanchon Power Station (under construction as of April 2020), consisting of hundreds of kilometres of waterway tunnels and a planned six power stations, that has been under construction since 2017.
+The area is also home to the large Tanchon Power Station (under construction as of November 2025), consisting of over 100 kilometres of waterway tunnels and a planned six power stations, that has been under construction since 2017.